 As part of the Township's updated design process, a 1.8 metre width is the starting point for sidewalks and then adjusted for site conditions with 1.5 metre as the minimum.
-As noted below tactile walking surface indicators will be installed on all new and reconstructed curb ramps.
+As noted below tactile walking surface indicators will be installed on all new and reconstructed curb ramps in accordance with AODA standards.